Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Check the expiration date.
 Nitroglycerin can lose its effectiveness over time.

-Call your health care provider if you have chest pain that lasts longer and occurs more often, an irregular heartbeat, shortness of breath, blurred vision, dizziness or passing out, or a severe headache.
+Call your healthcare provider if you have chest pain that lasts longer, is different or more severe than before, and occurs more often, an irregular heartbeat, shortness of breath, blurred vision, dizziness or passing out, or a severe headache.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |